stoneyield/stoneyield-docs/content/docs/protocol/security-limits.md

 ## Summary

-Security in StoneYield enforces through real on-chain constraints, not just assumed economic incentives.
-The layered approach—combining rate limiting, reentrancy guards, ownership control, and event logging—makes the system resilient to both technical and economic attacks.
+Security in StoneYield is enforced with on-chain constraints, not just economic assumptions.
+Rate limits, reentrancy guards, ownership separation, and audit-friendly events keep the system robust against technical and economic attacks.